mohimanilab/MASSTplus/README.md

 Below we will detail how to compile and run the source code for MASST+ and Networking+ (which itself is the combination of Clustering+ and Pairing+).
 In the last section of this README, we further detail how to use a MASST+ (accesible with a url link) graphical user interface that allows searching any given spectrum against GNPS.

 ## How to Build
-Required Software Tools: gcc-8 or above and cmake

-The provided binary is only for x84-64 linux systems.
+Requirements: gcc-8 or above, cmake, and x84-64 linux systems.

 Both MASST+ and Networking+ can be built simultaneously with the following:
 ```sh